DigiScore/digiscore.github.io/pages/jess+.md

 **Interface Object**

-The music idea embedded in *Jess+* is immediately communicated through the visual sense, specifically through affectual, empathetic and symbolic movement of the robotic arm.
+The music idea embedded in *Jess+* is immediately communicated through the visual sense, specifically through affectual, empathetic and symbolic *dance* movement of the robotic arm.
 Listening is always present in music-making, and a certain amount of supporting/ secondary material is communicated here by this digital score.
 The immediate phenomenon of experience evoked by this digital score is visual.

 **Material Affect**

-The sense of being part of a network is primarily responsible for the affectual connections with the musicians.
+The sense of being part of a *dance* between the whole ensemble (including the AI/ robot arm) is primarily responsible for the affectual connections with the musicians.
-It reaches out and draws in relationships through the following aspects, and in doing so shifts the “sense ratios” and “patterns of perception steadily and without any resistance” (McLuhan, 1964):
+This collective inter-connectivity reaches out and draws in relationships through the following aspects, and in doing so shifts the “sense ratios” and “patterns of perception steadily and without any resistance” (McLuhan, 1964):

 - 3-D movement of the robot arm (inducing affectual, empathetic and symbolic responses)
-- agental persona of the robot arm (a sort of postive and affirming anthropomorphisation welcoming the system into the ensemble as an equal)
+- agental persona of the robot arm (a sort of positive and affirming anthropomorphisation welcoming the system into the ensemble as an equal)
 - memories and trust embedded into the behaviour of the AI through long-term agile dev process
 - autonomus and ensemble behaviours chosen by the AI

 **Goal**

+The goal of this digital score is to freely interpret the movement of the robot arm as affectual, empathetic and symbolic instructions with which to respond with a sound.
+There are two core inspiration points tha underpin such responses which form part of a background context:

+- first, is the performance practice of interpreting Cardew's graphic score *Treatise* (1963-67)
+- second, the performance practice of interpreting Wolff's *For 1, 2, or 3 People* (1964)

+As such, the musicians must enter into a metaphorical dance with the ongoing sound they are making as a collective and being guided by the gestures of the robot arm.
+The goal is to allow its movements to stimulate a meaningful musical response within the here-and-now of musicking.

 **Content**

+The content of *Jess+* is:
+- fixed library pre-defined movement gestures
+- the balance of behaviour symbolically contained in the AI, between predictable and unpredictable responses
+- the speed and acceleration of the robotic arm movements
+- the relationships between previous movements and perceived cohesiveness of gestures
+- inked marks on a page (if using pen-mode)

 **Language**

+There are three modes of interpretation in *Jess+*:

+- Iconic - through the fixed gestures developed and embedded into the AI code through agile development and informed by the two inspirations points (see goal)
+- Sensory - through empathetic and affectual responses to gestures that could be interpreted as either a musical-conductor (such as those of lead violinist as they coordinate a string quartet), or as a dance-improvisor (responding in realtime to the music, and inspiring musical reactions)

 **Feedback**

+The human musicians are

 **Flow**